But fermenting tomato seeds?

 Cover the seeds completely with at least an inch of dechlorinated (or filtered) water and loosely place a lid over the jar while the whole thing is brewing.

-Within a day or two (more or less, depending on your room temperature; warmer ferments quicker), a frothy white film will start to form on the surface of the water.
+Within a day or two (more or less, depending on your ambient room temperature; warmer temps move the fermentation along quickly), a frothy white film will start to form on the surface of the water.
 It will smell slightly sour, like yogurt.

-Quickly pour off the top layer of water (with the frothy stuff and bad seeds) so all that remain are your good seeds at the bottom.
+Quickly pour off the top layer of water (with the frothy stuff and bad seeds) so all that remain are your good seeds sunk at the bottom.

-Wash the seeds as you normally would, under running water in a fine mesh sieve.
-You can gently rub the seeds against the mesh to remove any sticky remnants.
+Wash the seeds as you normally would, under gently running water in a fine mesh sieve.
+You can firmly but carefully rub the seeds against the mesh to remove any sticky remnants.

 Spread the seeds out on a paper towel and pat them down to absorb most of the moisture, then transfer to a non-porous surface (like a small plate) to finish drying completely.